 Due to the low number of episodes in residential mental health services in the costing study, no meaningful analysis on the residential setting could be undertaken.
-It is likely that the population in the residential setting in this costing study is not representative of the national population, due to a very small sample size.
-Further work will be undertaken by IHPA to inform development of this branch of the classification and at present, the AMHCC does not cover the residential mental health care setting.
+It is likely that the population in the residential setting in this costing study is not representative of the national population.
+Further work will be undertaken by IHACPA to inform development of this branch of the classification and at present, the AMHCC does not cover the residential mental health care setting.

-The costing study data obtained from the admitted and community settings was representative of mental health services provided in these settings throughout Australia.
+The costing study data obtained from the admitted and community settings was considered representative of mental health services provided in these settings throughout Australia.